 Conversations with Holy Cross Alumni

-At a moment when many students feel particularly compelled to activism that improves the well-being of Black and Brown people, and are searching for ways to channel that activism into long-term structural change, the McFarland Center is offering three special summer opportunities to engage with young alumni who have become leaders in that work.
+At a moment when many students feel particularly compelled to activism that improves the well-being of Black and Brown people, and are searching for ways to channel that activism into long-term structural change, the McFarland Center offered three special summer opportunities to engage with young alumni who have become leaders in that work.
 These moderated discussions identify structural barriers that disproportionately affect Black and Brown communities, explore actions that can help to close the racial gap, and help students think about how they can do the same.

 July 14, 2020: Malik Neal ‘13, Director, Philadelphia Bail Fund